ErnestAroozoo/GPT-Discord-Chatbot/README.md

 - speech_recognition
 - pyaudio

-Additionally, you will need to obtain API keys from ElevenAI and Discord to use this program.
+Additionally, you will need to obtain API keys from OpenAI, ElevenLabs, and Discord to use this.

 ## Usage